DannyAtal/PolyBot/README.md

 docker run -d --platform linux/arm64 --restart always --name polybot docker.io/daniatalla/polybot:v1

-inorder to download a video just send it the words:
+inorder to download a video just send it the word:
-"Download this video" and then insert the video name you want it to download like so..
+"Download" and then insert the video name you want it to download like so..
 Download this video Taylor Swift - Love Story you should be able to receive the Video to the chat after it was downloaded. note** the Videos must be short as due to a timeout issue each large video will consume alot of time(the bot will upload only one file to the user which is the latest)